-Randiah Camille Green is a writer living in Tokyo, and enthusiast for offbeat travel and spooky things.
+Randiah Camille Green is a writer from Detroit, MI, USA, and enthusiast for offbeat travel and spooky things.
 She loves heavy metal and Tales from the Darkside.

 Harajuku fashionista, art student, Black Lives Matter Tokyo founder, and all-around badass.